munstermedia/deploy-commander/README.md

 We'll assume you're known with these systems.

+We only tested this system on unix like machines, like Ubuntu and MacOS.

 ## Install
 ```
 // On unix type machines
 pip install deploy-commander
 ```

 ## Start vagrant